rjdeliveryomaha/courierinvoice/README.md

   - Client

 # CommonFunctions

 Utility class extended by all other classes

 Throws exception on error

+Usage:

-Usage:      $functions = new CommonFunctions($config, $data);
+    $functions = new CommonFunctions($config, $data);

-$config and $data should both be array
+$config and $data should both be array.
+There is a sample config in the extras directory.

 This class expects that a session exists unless the property 'noSession' is set in $data.

 Public Methods:
   - $functions-\>getProperty($property)

-     * Returns a value if the property exists.
+    Returns a value if the property exists.
 False is it does not.

   - $functions-\>updateProperty($property, $value)

-     * Sets property to new value.
+    Sets property to new value.
 Returns true.
 False is property does not exist.

   - $functions-\>addToProperty($property, $value)

-     * Adds value to property.
+    Adds value to property.
 Returns false if property does not exists or is not numeric.

   - $functions-\>substractFromProperty($property, $value)

-    * Subtract value from property.
+    Subtract value from property.
 Returns false if property does not exists or is not numeric.

   - $functions-\>compareProperties($obj1, $obj2, $property, $strict=FALSE)

-    * Returns false if property does not exist in both objects. $strict compares type as well as value.
+    Returns false if property does not exist in both objects. $strict compares type as well as value.

   - $functions-\>debug()

-    * Pretty print properties and values
+    Pretty print properties and values.

   - $functions-\>getError()

-    * Return the last error.
+    Return the last error.

   - $functions-\>outputKey()

-    * Generates unique session value for validating POST data. returns a hidden input.
-  - $functions-\>outputMultiKey()
-    * Generates unique session value for validating POST data. returns the value.
+    Generates unique session value for validating POST data.
+Returns the value.

+# Query
+Throws exception on error.

+Usage:

+    $query = new Query($config, $data);

+$config and $data should both be array.
+There is a sample config in the extras directory.

+Properties set by $data:
+   - primaryKey
+     * Integer

+     * Should not be set unless using PUT or DELETE.

+     * An Exception will be thrown if the PUT of DELETE method are used with this property being not set.

+   - endPoint
+     * String

+     * Valid end points:

+       config, tickets, invoices, clients, o_clients, contract_locations, contract_runs, schedule_override, drivers, dispatchers

+   - method
+     * String

+     * Valid values:

+       POST, PUT, GET, DELETE

+   - queryParams
+     * Associative array

+     * keys:
+       - include / exclude:

+         Indexed array of resources to retrieve / ignore from the end point.
+Include will be favored if both are provided.
+If omitted all resources are returned.
+Ex:

+         Return only ticket number, billed client, and ticket price.

+             $queryParams['include'] = [ 'TicketNumber', 'BillTo', 'TicketPrice' ];

+         Return all resources __except__ pick up country.

+             $queryParams['exclude'] = [ 'pCountry' ];

+       - filter:
+          * simple "and" query:

+            Indexed array of associative arrays.
+Ex:

+            Select tickets with charge equal to 5 and billed to clients other than client 1.

+                $queryParams['filter'] = [];

+                $queryParams['filter'][] = ['Resource'=>'Charge', 'Filter'=>'eq', 'Value'=>5];

+                $queryParams['filter'][] = ['Resource'=>'BillTo', 'Filter'=>'neq', 1];

+          * complex "and" & "or" query:

+            Indexed array of simple "and" queries.
+Ex:

+            Select tickets with charge between 1 and 5 and billed to client 1 or tickets billed to client 2.

+                $filter1 = [];

+                $filter1[] = ['Resource'=>'Charge', 'Filter'=>'bt', 'Value'=>'1,5'];

+                $filter1[] = ['Resource'=>'BillTo', 'Filter'=>'eq', 'Value'=> 1];

+                $filter2 = [ ['Resource'=>'BillTo', 'Filter'=>'eq', 'Value'=>2] ];

+                $queryParams['filter'] = [$filter1, $filter2];

+          * available filters:

+            + cs: contain string (string contains value)
+            + sw: start with (string starts with value)
+            + ew: end with (string end with value)
+            + eq: equal (string or number matches exactly)
+            + lt: lower than (number is lower than value)
+            + le: lower or equal (number is lower than or equal to value)
+            + ge: greater or equal (number is higher than or equal to value)
+            + gt: greater than (number is higher than value)
+            + bt: between (number is between two comma separated values)
+            + in: in (number is in comma separated list of values)
+            + is: is null (field contains "NULL" value)
+            + You can negate all filters by prepending a 'n' character, so that 'eq' becomes 'neq'.

+       - order

+         Indexed array of ordering parameters.
+With the "order" parameter you can sort.
+By default the sort is in ascending order, but by specifying "desc" this can be reversed.
+Ex:

+             $queryParams['order'] = ['DispatchTimeStamp,desc'];

+             $queryParams['order'] = ['BillTo', 'DispatchTimeStamp,desc'];

+       - page

+          * string

+          * The "page" parameter holds the requested page.
+The default page size is 20, but can be adjusted (e.g. to 50).
+Pages that are not ordered cannot be paginated.
+EX:

+                $queryParams['page'] = '1';

+                $queryParams['page'] = '1,50';